davidstrauss/hack-http-request-response-interfaces/README.md

 ## Motivation

-PSR-7 was designed for PHP, not Hack, and some descisions do not fit smoothly with Hack's type system.
+PSR-7 was designed for PHP, not Hack, and some decisions do not fit smoothly with Hack's type system.

 We would like agreement on a standardized interface before releasing v1.0 of